dvsreddy82/bookstore/README.md

 # bookstore
 bookstore

+## TO start new app

+./manage.py startapp appname

 python -V //To find the version of Python that you are using

 sudo easy_install pip //For installing pip